What is a Pelvic Exam?

-Young women should have pelvic exams if there are any gynecologic concerns, such as:
+Young females should have pelvic exams if there are any gynecologic concerns, such as:

 Sexually active females may get a pelvic exam to rule out sexually transmitted abnormalities.